-Step by step tutorial how to make a Christmas wreath with dictionary pages.
+Today, I’m sharing a step-by-step tutorial on how to make a Christmas wreath with dictionary pages.

 It’s super easy!

 There is nothing more nostalgic than old dictionary pages.

 Over the years, I’ve seen extraordinary Christmas ornaments, garlands, and other masterpieces made with dictionary pages when shopping at antique stores and boutiques.

 They had the old vintage vibe I love.